conan-io/docs/integrations/cmake.rst

 to ``conan install`` to fetch the dependencies at that point.

-This ``cmake-conan`` project stability is not guaranteed, and it has some known issues and limitations. refer to the Github repository for more details.
+This ``cmake-conan`` project stability is not guaranteed, and it has some known issues and limitations.
+Refer to the Github repository for more details.
 And note that calling ``conan install`` explicitly before calling ``cmake`` is still the preferred and most recommended flow for most cases.